 - $4 billion for the E-Rate Program to provide technology and internet access to students in need.

-SENATE REPUBLICAN BILL
+SENATE REPUBLICAN BILL (Failed in a Senate vote)

 - Two-thirds of the K-12 dollars would be distributed based on the extent to which schools, public and private, provide in-person instruction.